jadecobra/python_tdd_exercises/source/make_tdd/index.rst

 .. include:: ../links.rst

 #################################################################################
-how to make a Python test driven development environment
+how to make a Python Test Driven Development environment
 #################################################################################

 .. raw:: html